Strafos/messenger-analysis/README.md

 All friends were initialized in `friends.py`.
 To access a friend in `private_message_analysis.py`, use the variable `friends.JOHN_SMITH`

-Note that I created a name hash to anonymize the example outputs.
+I used a name hash in the following example outputs so they don't use friends' real names

 ---
 `graph_stat` will create a bar graph of a given stat over a period.
 Default graphs Messages per Year between you and your best friend (most messaged friend).